 5. Binaural Beats Meditation

-This style of meditation is a relatively new development and can be helpful to quickly, drop you into a deep meditative state.
+This style of meditation is a relatively new development and can be helpful for the beginner, as it quickly, drops you into a deep meditative state.
 Just like chanting a mantra, this gives your mind something to relax and focus on.

 Meditation works by slowing down the electrical impulses in your brain, allowing you to think clearer.
 Binaural beats are designed to help you achieve this by playing two slightly different frequencies of sound into each ear.
 Which when listened to, your brain then syncs up with it slowing down to the correct pace.